dlprisco/dlprisco.github.io/projects.md

 <br>
 <h3> Overview </h3>
 [weather-inf](https://github.com/dlprisco/weather-inf) is made for tracking information in your locality and some approximate details of this, such as the minimum temperature, pressure, wind speed, humidity, etc...
-The information is received through calls to the official API of <a href="http://openweathermap.org/">open-weather-map</a>, returned in JSON format and processed to be rendered directly in the web page.
+The information is received through calls to the official API of open-weather, returned in **`JSON`** format and processed to be rendered directly in the web page.

 ### Data fetching
 &nbsp; To fetch current weather data from the server, is defined an asynchronous function and called from useEffect React hook to recieve a response in JSON format to unpack in the main page, you could check the parameters that are passed inside the fetch() call, i. e. **q=${city} &lat=${lat} &lon=${long}** where {city}, {lat}, {long} are one  of requiere's to proccess current weather.